lkarlslund/jugular/readme.md

 Test locally before going on a hunt, and please remember that this software can overwhelm your NAT firewall and other equipment (use the delay option).

+*PLEASE NOTE* There is a 300 second delay from CUPS recieving the message to it reaches out to the URL you gave it.
+This is due to a hardcoded scheduling wait that is inside the CUPS software.

 If you get interesting results, I'd love to hear about them.